Content on this page was generated by AI and has not been manually reviewed.

 What is split tunneling, and should I use it?

 Split tunneling sends only specified traffic through the VPN.
 It’s useful to reduce VPN load and preserve local network access for non-VPN traffic.
-Edgerouter x site to site vpn setup guide for EdgeRouter X site-to-site VPN between networks and remote sites 2026
+Edgerouter lite vpn setup step-by-step guide for OpenVPN, WireGuard, and IPsec on EdgeRouter Lite 2026

 How secure is L2TP over IPsec compared to OpenVPN?